 Save time with pre-built components.
 An integration platform needs to include pre-built components (or API connectors).
 They give you a head-start when building your own components, whether by reusing them or following component patterns.
 In addition, you shouldn't need to build components for standard SaaS applications.

 Write code when you need to.
-Integrations are complex.
-An ideal integration platform recognizes that sometimes developers need to write code.
-But the platform also makes the coding a natural part of creating the native integration instead of an afterthought.
-Your developers should be able to write whatever code is needed without being constrained by the low-code builder.
+Integrations are often complex.
+Sometimes devs need to write code.
+As a result, the platform should also make coding a natural part of creating the native integration instead of an afterthought.
+Your devs should be able to write whatever code is needed without being constrained by the low-code builder.

-Benefit from the single focus of an integration platform vendor.
-A mature integration platform vendor brings a powerful focus to bear on your integration needs.
-There is enormous value in working with an integration team whose entire focus is the universe of native integrations.
+Benefit from the vendor's single focus.
+There is enormous value in working with a vendor whose entire focus is the universe of native integrations.
 Such a team does not only understand the "what" of integrations, but the "who, when, where, why, and how."
 Business needs change quickly, often more rapidly than internal teams can handle.
-An integration platform vendor dedicated to native integrations for B2B SaaS companies can keep pace with needed changes.
+An embedded iPaaS vendor dedicated to enabling native integrations for B2B SaaS companies can keep pace with needed changes.

 Use the best tools for your integrations